antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-And then, inside each module, we show the whole transformation and bundling flow to see how your module is being processed from the source code, id resolution, transform, chunking, treeshaking, bundling, etc. This takes a big step forward from the previous vite-plugin-inspect by leveraging the full metadata from Rolldown.
-This would be useful for finding out bugs of plugins, or optimize for your chunking.
+And then, inside each module, we show the whole transformation and bundling flow to see how your module is being processed from the source code, ID resolution, transform, chunking, tree-shaking, bundling, etc. This takes a big step forward from the previous vite-plugin-inspect by leveraging the full metadata from Rolldown.
+This would be useful for finding bugs in plugins or optimizing your chunking.
 -->

 ---